-The Sunlight Foundation is a nonpartisan nonprofit founded in 2006 that uses the power of the Internet to catalyze greater government openness and transparency.
-We do so by creating tools, open data, policy recommendations, journalism and grant opportunities to dramatically expand access to vital government information to create accountability of our public officials.
-Our vision is to use technology to enable more complete, equitable and effective democratic participation.
-Our overarching goal is to achieve changes in the law to require real-time, online transparency for all government information, with a special focus on the political money flow and who tries to influence government and how government responds.
-And, while our scope began with only a focus on the U.S. Congress, we now are defining open government on the local, state, federal and international level.
+The Sunlight Foundation is a national, nonpartisan, nonprofit organization that uses technology, open data, policy analysis and journalism to make our government and politics more accountable and transparent to all.
+Our vision is for technology to enable more complete, equitable and effective democratic participation.
+Our overarching goal is to achieve changes in the law to require real-time, online transparency for all government information.
+And, while our work began in 2006 with only a focus on the U.S. Congress, our open government work now takes place at the local, state, federal and international levels.

 We believe that information is power, or, to put it more finely, disproportionate access to information is power.
-Indeed, we are committed to improving access to government information by making it available online, indeed redefining "public" information as meaning "online."
+We are committed to improving access to government information by making it available to the public, online.

 We approach our work in a number of ways.
-We work with thousands of software developers, local transparency activists, bloggers, on and off-line active citizens and journalists, involving them in distributed research projects, hackathons, targeted lobbying and training.
-Sunlight’s Policy team pushes for improved transparency policy through through NGO efforts like OpeningParliament.org, and through traditional lobbying of government.
-Our reporters cover political influence stories both through reporting and through close collaboration with technical staff, leveraging computer-assisted reporting and data visualization techniques.
-And in Sunlight Labs, our team of technologists and designers create apps and websites to bring information directly to citizens, as well as building and maintaining APIs that power the applications of others.
+We work with thousands of software developers, local transparency activists, bloggers, on and off-line active citizens and journalists, involving them in distributed research projects, hackathons and training.
+Sunlight’s policy team pushes for improved transparency policy through NGO efforts like OpeningParliament.org, and by working directly with governments at all levels.
+Our writers cover political influence and government transparency using data journalism techniques.

-Get involved in helping us open up government, one data set at a time.
+Get involved in helping us open up government.